janosgyerik/autossh-tunnel/README.md

 autossh-tunnel
 ==============
-Setup and keep alive ssh tunnels to remote sites using autossh, screen, cron.
+Setup and keep alive ssh tunnels to remote sites using autossh, screen.

 Requirements
 ------------
 - autossh
 - screen
-- cron

 How it works